-- All monies raised by societies via any means must be banked with RGU: Union.
+- All money raised by societies via any means must be banked with RGU: Union.
 No Society is to use an external bank account. - When a society makes a purchase, an Expense Claim Form must be completed and brought in, with receipts.
 These must be signed off by the president of the society.
 Expenses will be reimbursed from the Society Budget Account.
-You can download an expense claim form from the society forms section on www.rguunion.co.uk. - Society committee members can claim expenses by submitting a form and proof of payment to the RGU:Union office on Union Way, or by emailing the information to societies@rguunion.co.uk - The General Manager, Student Development and Volunteering Coordinator and Societies Officer have responsibility for managing the accounts for societies. - The elected treasurer of each society has a responsibility for keeping their own records of how much money remains in each the society's accounts. - There are three ways in which societies can use money from their accounts to pay for goods / services: - -A member of the Society pays out of their own pocket, and then completes an expenses form which is signed by the president of the individual Society; - -The goods / service are ordered and an invoice is presented to RGU: Union.
+You can download an expense claim form from the society forms section on www.rguunion.co.uk. - Society committee members can claim expenses by submitting a form and proof of payment to the RGU:Union office on Union Way, or by emailing the information to societies@rguunion.co.uk - The General Manager, Student Development and Volunteering Coordinator and Societies Vice-President have responsibility for managing the accounts for societies. - The elected treasurer of each society has a responsibility for keeping their own records of how much money remains in each the society's accounts. - There are three ways in which societies can use money from their accounts to pay for goods / services: - -A member of the Society pays out of their own pocket, and then completes an expenses form which is signed by the president of the individual Society; - -The goods / service are ordered and an invoice is presented to RGU: Union.
 A cheque can then be sent on behalf of the Society to the company; - -In some instances, RGU:Union will be able to order the goods/ service on behalf of the Society and pay directly. - Only the amount of money which is held within the society's accounts can be spent. - The General Manager is the authorised budget holder for all societies. - Sponsorship may be sought from external bodies.
 This may be financial or gifts in kind such as free use of space or free food.
 All external bodies agreeing to offer sponsorship must enter into a contract with the society.
 However, all sponsorship deals must be discussed with the General Manager and Student Development and Volunteering Coordinator.
 It is important that there is no conflict of interest at play in sponsorship deals.
 If it is felt that further communication is required, a meeting should be arranged with the proposed sponsor, the Society and the General Manager and Student Development and Volunteering Coordinator.

-- To comply with relevant HMRC requirements, payments to and from a society's Budget Account are subject to VAT.
-Therefore 20% of membership income will be deducted on deposit.
-However on the plus side you can claim back VAT on all expenditure provided you supply a VAT receipt or invoice.
-If you need more information on this, the Union Finance Officer will be happy to help. - While your Society meets on university or RGU:Union property, you will be covered by our insurance.
+- While your Society meets on university or RGU:Union property, you will be covered by our insurance.
 However it is up to you, the society, to ensure that you complete a risk-assessment form before attending any events, on campus OR off (risk assessment guidance and a risk assessment form can be found on the RGU:Union website or in the appendix of this document).
 You will also need to ensure that you are covered when you are off campus; for example, when planning a paintball event, you will need to ask the paintballing venue if their insurance will cover you while you are present.
-You'll find an external activities form in the Appendix.
+You'll find an external activities form in the Appendix. - You must not edit any existing RGU:Union form that contains the GDPR statement, these have been prepared to help protect you